Swizec/react-lazyload-fadein/README.md

 ## Props

-Every prop from [`react-lazyload`](https://github.com/jasonslyvia/react-lazyload#props) (height, once, offset, scroll, resize, overflow, placeholder, unmuntIfInvisible, deboucne/throttle)
+Every prop from [`react-lazyload`](https://github.com/jasonslyvia/react-lazyload#props) (height, once, offset, scroll, resize, overflow, placeholder, unmuntIfInvisible, debounce/throttle)

+## offset

+Type: Number, Default: 150

+Say if you want to preload a component N pixels below the viewport.
+I found 150px to be a good default to give components some time to load before users reach them.

 ### render